The University undertakes or participates in numerous surveys involving its students, staff and alumni, as well as community and employer groups.

 - If there is an existing survey collecting similar data:

 - negotiate with the survey owner on its use

-- provide the completions details to Learning & Quality Support
+- conduct the survey on your target audience, provide the completion details to Learning and Quality Support

 - If there is no existing survey, consult HREC guidelines